Scientific: Ficus benjamina

 USDA 9 (can experience winter freeze damage in exposed locations) - 11

-Landscape Use: Eloquent medium-sized evergreen shade tree, great high entry ways, east and north building accents, atriums, courtyards and interior malls, large containers, topiary.
+Landscape Use: Eloquent, medium-sized evergreen shade tree, great for large and expansive commercial, industrial or institutional entry ways, east and north building accents, atriums, courtyards and interior malls, large containers, topiary.
 Often planted (mistakenly because of its eventual size) as a residential entryway tree.
 Here's weeping fig being used as a small formal hedge in Hermosillo, Sonora, Mexico.

-Form & Character: Dense upright and rounded to spreading with age, refined looking, formal, clean, adverse to stress, well behaved.
+Form & Character: Densely upright and rounded to spreading with age, refined looking, formal, clean, adverse to stress, malleable, well behaved.

-Growth Habit: Evergreen, soft-wooded perennial tree, moderate and spreading growth to 30- to 50-feet tall with a near equal spread.
+Growth Habit: Evergreen, soft-wooded, broadleaf perennial tree, moderate and spreading growth to 30- to 50-feet tall with a near equal spread.

 Foliage/Texture: Lustrous, bright green, glabrous oval leaves to 2-inches long tapering to a blunt acuminate tip, boat shaped and smaller if sun acclimated, trunk smooth and brownish grey, lenticels on small branches, white milky latex producer, stems often with aerial roots; medium texture.